 - If you have not yet joined and professional organization, please consider doing so.
 It is important to the field that you are an active member of a professional organization

-- Schools like to see that you are involved in the community.
+- K-12 administrators and recruiters like to see that you are involved in the community.
 If you are actively involved in the community in ways that cannot be listed under Educational and/or Childcare Experiences include them in a separate section

 - If you have skills and experiences that will benefit the school, you can include these.
 For example, if you were a college or high school athlete who is interested in coaching a sport.

 Cover letters play two important roles in the application process.

-- Demonstrate your desire to be a teacher
+- Demonstrate your desire to be a, educator

 - Highlight your ability to communicate.

-Teaching is a career that requires a strong dedication to the students and the craft.
+Being an educator is a career that requires a strong dedication to the students and the craft.
 Applicants need to demonstrate enthusiasm for education and show that they can effectively communicate via the written word.
-Many cover letters for teaching follow the same guidelines as cover letters for other industries.
+Many cover letters for K-12 and higher education follow the same guidelines as cover letters for other industries.
 The cover letter must be no more than one page in length and in a business format.